jack56000/ClashOfClansHack/README.md

 ####Miscellaneous

-Our CoC cheat is updated regulary, so we can avoid Clash of Clans server to block us.
+Our coc cheat is updated regulary, so we can avoid Clash of Clans server to block us.

-We managed to make it work first on Android, then on iPhone( iOS ), but it works well on both Operating Systems.
+Our Clash of Clans Hack has been developed for Android firstly, then on iPhone( iOS ), but it works well on both Operating Systems, so you should not be worried about that.

+#####Other Stuff

+We decided to invest time in this coc cheat engine after we realised that coc hack by vinsi isn't working anymore, and the developed refused to deliver any good product.
+It doesn't matter if you run your game on simulators, this coc hack works on bluestacks aswell.